example1/repo.py

 Repositories

 A repository is a Python module, which contains one or more functions annotated with @workflow or @task.
 In both cases, these indicate targets that Coflux can call.
-The difference between the two is simply that workflow functions will become available as entry points for a workflow run, whereas taskfunctions are called by workflows (or other tasks).
+The difference between the two is that workflow functions will become available as entry points for starting a run, whereas task functions are called by workflows (or other tasks).

 # example1/repo.py